marchewadm/portfolio/content/selected-works/llm-api-aggregator.md

 sourceCodeUrl: 'https://github.com/marchewadm/llm-api-aggregator-backend'

-image: /img/work-1.jpg
+image: portfolio/selected-works/llm-api-aggregator-1
-alt: The project's photo sample
+alt: Screenshot showing the create account page of the LLM API aggregator

 description: LLM API Aggregator is a tool that allows users to store and manage chats from various LLMs in one place, making them easier to organize and access.
 While similar concepts already existed, I decided to build my own version as a way to learn and practice FastAPI and SQLAlchemy.
 The application follows a layered architecture with controllers, services and the repository pattern.
 It was also my first larger project written in TypeScript, where I focused on applying good coding practices, while at the same time improving my Vue.js skills.
 Additionally, I integrated AWS, using S3 (via the Python AWS SDK, Boto3) and took my first steps in working with Redis.
 As of now, the application supports both the OpenAI API and the Gemini API.